 Score the Dough

 Place the parchment over the dough and invert the bowl to release.
 Sprinkle the dough with flour and gently rub the surface with your hands.
 Using the tip of a bread lame, small, serrated knife or a razor blade, make four shallow 4-inch long cuts at 3, 6, 9, and 12 o’clock around the dough.
-Use the parchment paper to transfer the dough to the baking pot.
+Use the parchment paper to transfer the dough to a Dutch oven (or another oven safe pot with lid).

 Bake the Dough